 This is the summum bonum of what the Bible teaches about tongues.

 A. I agree.
 And I can't give you a clear-cut method of exposing false glossolalia until we have an Adamic Dictionary and Grammar!
-The only answer is that each local Colony must have mature, spiritual Elders and Eldresses who can discern the Holy Spirit.
-It means that such must also have the authority to immediately stop all false outbursts if glossolalia.
-Without that authority, a Colony will propagate the lowest common denominator and you will get Pentecostal Church-type.
-And that would be disastrous for the New Covenant Church.
+The only answer is that each local assembly must have mature, spiritual Elders and Eldresses who can discern the Ruach haQodesh (Holy Spirit).
+It means that such must also have the authority to immediately stop all false outbursts of glossolalia.
+Without that authority, a congregation will propagate the lowest common denominator and you will get Pentecostal Church-type gibberish.
+And that would be disastrous for NCAY.

 Q. Better to stop tongue-speaking altogether, maybe?

-A. Better to make it a PRIVATE matter and keep it out of Church, at any rate.
-You can't judge whether a person is telling the truth or not if they are speaking in untranslated tongues but you ought to be able to judge what kind of spirit it is bringing.
+A. Better to make it a PRIVATE matter and keep it out of the Assembly (Church), at any rate.
+You can't judge whether a person is telling the emet (truth) or not if they are speaking in untranslated tongues but you ought to be able to judge what kind of spirit it is bringing.
 Is the spirit, for example, anti-gnôsis?

-A. Meaning, is the spirit leading you to put your emphasis on feelings rather than what the Word of God teaches?
-Does it lessen the desire to study and come to a knowledge of God?
+A. Meaning, is the spirit leading you to put your emphasis on feelings rather than what the Davar Elohim (Word of God) teaches?
+Does it lessen the desire to study and come to a knowledge of Elohim (God)?
 Is it anti-rationalistic, anti-thinking?
-Does it encourage the practitioner to seek after gifts more than truth?
-Indeed, one of the most important key questions I would ask anyone claiming to be a Christian, tongue-speaker or no, is this: Which do you think is the most important: LOVE or TRUTH?
+Does it encourage the practitioner to seek after gifts more than emet (truth)?
+Indeed, one of the most important key questions I would ask anyone claiming to be a Christian/Messianic, tongue-speaker or no, is this: Which do you think is the most important: AHAVAH (LOVE) or EMET (TRUTH)?

 Q. I was about to answer that but I sense that there's a catch in your question!

 A. You know me well!
-Most people would instinctively answer that LOVE is the most important but if you know the Word of God you will know that you cannot define "love" without knowing what the Truth is.
-Look, the world has a thousand definitions of love from tolerating what anyone believes, thinks, or does no matter who they are to launching "holy wars".
+Most people would instinctively answer that AHAVAH (LOVE) is the most important but if you know the Davar Elohim(Word of God) you will know that you cannot define'love' without knowing what the Emet (Truth) is.
+Look, the world has a thousand definitions of 'love' from tolerating what anyone believes, thinks, or does no matter who they are to launching 'holy wars'.

 Q. And that is why knowing the Bible is so important, isn't it?

 A. Yes, absolutely.
-That is the standard of truth that man has been given by God.
-There God defines what is right and wrong, what is truth and falsehood, and what is love and hate.
-I know the dilemmas because in my youth I was briefly a Buddhist and was taught very different ideas about love and hate compared with what is found in the Bible.
-Therefore I must say -- and I must say it will all urgency and concern -- that we must first establish the Truth before defining what love is.
+That is the standard of emet (truth) that man has been given by Elohim (God).
+There Elohim (God) defines what is right and wrong, what is emet (truth) and falsehood, and what is ahavah (love) and hate.
+I know the dilemmas because in my youth I was briefly a Buddhist and was taught very different ideas about ahavah (love) and hate compared with what is found in the Bible.
+Therefore I must say - and I must say it will all urgency and concern - that we must first establish the Emet (Truth) before defining what ahavah (love) is.

 I had a discussion with a Pentecostal about a year ago about one of these super-preachers who is teaching New Age doctrines.
 I, and a brother, were pointing out that this preacher was not a true Christian.
 He was very indignant and pointed out what a loving man he was and about many of his prophecies that had come true.
 He did not want the man's teachings compared with the Bible, quite possibly because he did not want to know his Bible.

-A. It is the fallen Adam-nature making such accusations and praising that which is false -- and often it is demons behind the Adam-nature.
-Sadly, in the charismatic churches where false glossolalia feature strongly, subjective reasoning often replaces the critical "dividing of the Word" that the Lord requires of His followers.
-True love emerges from an apprehension of correct principles and is warm, generous, overflowing, and tender -- and is often mistaken for the counterfeit variety which displays the same symptoms...until it is confronted with the TRUTH...
+A. It is the fallen Adam-nature making such accusations and praising that which is false - and often it is demons behind the Adam-nature.
+Sadly, in the charismatic churches where false glossolalia feature strongly, subjective reasoning often replaces the critical "rightly dividing of the Davar (Word)" (2 Tim.2:15, KJV) that the Master requires of His followers.
+True ahavah (love) emerges from an apprehension of correct principles and is warm, generous, overflowing, and tender - and is often mistaken for the counterfeit variety which displays the same hehaviours...until it is confronted with the EMET (TRUTH)...

 Q. When all hell breaks loose!

-The Truth is the great liberating factor that releases Christ-like, agapé love.
-It is not an outward veneer.
-The man or woman who loves the truth is like a sponge willing to absorb anything that is from God's mouth, but with a protective shield of armour preventing that which is false from getting in.
-Those who do not love the Truth are like a sponge that will absorb anything that happens to tickle the ego.
+The Emet (Truth) is the great liberating factor that releases Messiah-like, ahavah/agapé love.
+It is not an outward veneer but comes from the depths.
+The man or woman who loves the emet (truth) is like a sponge willing to absorb anything that is from Elohim's (God's) mouth, but with a protective shield of armour preventing that which is false from getting in.
+Those who do not love the Emet (Truth) are like a sponge that will absorb anything that happens to tickle the ego.

 Q. So what would your message be to those in the charismatic movement who have been deluded by false glossolalia?

-A. Not to be afraid, that God is not going to measure our righteousness by so insignificant a phenomenon as tongue-speaking should we be required to abandon it.
-That the substance of the Christian faith is TRUTH in LOVE.
-That the charismata, beautiful and wonderful though they are, are but an appendage to the faith which may just as easily not be used as used, and that they must occupy their proper place in the worshipper's life, namely, in second place.
-The problem with many charismatics is that they have come to worship the charismata -- the gifts -- it has become idolatry for them.
+A. Not to be afraid, that Yahweh is not going to measure our righteousness by so insignificant a phenomenon as tongue-speaking should we be required to abandon it.
+That the substance of the Christian/Messianic emunah (faith) is EMET (TRUTH) in AHAVAH (LOVE).
+That the charismata, beautiful and wonderful though they are, are but an appendage to the emunah (faith) which may just as easily not be used as used, and that they must occupy their proper place in the worshipper's life, namely, in second place.
+The problem with many charismatics is that they have come to worship the charismata - the gifts - it has become idolatry for them.
 And the revelation of this idolatry is no more made clear when the tongue-speaker is asked to stop what he is doing, especially if the reaction is bitterness or anger, because such reveals its root in the Adam-nature.

 Q. Might they not say that you are just lecturing about something you don't know about?

-We must be able to say "no" to the gifts at any time.
-But more importantly, we must be able to say "no" to the FALSE GIFTS because the latter just enslave us.
-False tongues does not edify the Body spiritually -- it is a kind of hypnosis, a drowning out of the Spirit, a way of dulling the pain of responsibility for Truth, a substitute for eternal life.
+We must be able to say 'no' to the gifts at any time.
+But more importantly, we must be able to say 'no' to the FALSE GIFTS because the latter just enslave us.
+False tongues do not edify the Body spiritually - they are a kind of hypnosis, a drowning out of the Ruach (Spirit), a way of dulling the pain of responsibility for Emet (Truth), a substitute for eternal chayim (life).

-You know, I was a Mormon for three years, and whilst they don't practice tongues, they do have an equivalent, and that is their "testimony" time.
-Once a month the members, including tiny children, go up to the stand and tell everyone the same things -- that their Church is true, that Joseph Smith was a true prophet, and that their current leader is a true prophet, and so on.
-They are often very tear-filled experiences.
+You know, I was a Mormon for three years, and whilst they don't practice tongues, they do have an equivalent, and that is their 'testimony' time.
+Once a month the members, including tiny children, go up to the stand and tell everyone the same things - that their Church is true, that Joseph Smith was a true prophet, and that their current leader is a true prophet, and so on.
+They are often very tear-filled when they speak.
 By constantly repeating these things, and investing them with considerable emotion, they gradually brainwash themselves and each other.
-Take away these linchpins -- the exclusive truthfulness and authority of their Church, and the truthfulness of their prophets, and their whole religion collapses -- they have nothing.
-Many other denominations are built upon such false foundation-stones too -- remove the Watchtower Brethren and expose the name "Jehovah" as a linguistic error, and the Jehovah's Witness religion collapses; demonstrate that Sabbath observance on Saturday is not necessary to have eternal life, and the Seventh Day Adventist religion collapses; demonstrate that speaking gibberish is not a sign of being born-again and a good many Pentecostals and other charismatics have no sure visible means of knowing whether they are saved or not.
+Take away these crutches - the claimed exclusive truthfulness and authority of their Church, and the claimed truthfulness of their prophets, and their whole religion collapses -- they have nothing.
+Many other denominations are built upon such false foundation-stones too - remove the Watchtower Brethren and expose the name 'Jehovah' as a linguistic error, and the Jehovah's Witness religion collapses; demonstrate that true Sabbath observance varies each month according to the luni-colar calendar and is rarely on Saturdays and the Seventh Day Adventist religion collapses; demonstrate that speaking gibberish is not a sign of being born-again and a good many Pentecostals and other charismatics have no sure visible means of knowing whether they are saved or not.
 And so on.

-True Christianity is built upon the foundation of faith in Jesus Christ as Lord and Saviour, Truth, and Agapé-Love.
+True Christianity is built upon the foundation of emunah (faith) in Yah'shua the Messiah (Jesus Christ) as Master (Lord) and Deliverer (Saviour), Emet (Truth), and Ahavah/Agapé-Love.

 I would therefore urge all charismatics who practice so-called glossolalia to re-examine the Scriptural witness anew and to abandon any practice not in harmony with it.
-Jesus is the Way (the path of discipleship), the Truth and the Life.
+Yah'shua (Jesus) is the Derech (Way) (the path of discipleship), the Emet (Truth) and the Chayim (Life).
 We must get these three right if we are going to get to know Him and not go wandering off the Path.
-These are dangerous time when all churches which are not built upon the truth will get swallowed up into the devilish One Word Religion being created by the antichrist.
+These are dangerous times when all churches and assemblies which are not built upon the emet (truth) will get swallowed up into the devilish One Word Religion being created by the Anti-Messiah (Antichrist).
 We have to get out of Babylon now before it is too late.